 - Disadvantaged children’s attendance rates are traditionally not as high as their non-disadvantaged peers

 In EYFS speaking, listening and communication skills are supported through quality first teaching, diagnostic assessment, targeted intervention identified and outside agencies support where necessary.
 To measure the achievement of our disadvantaged children we have a rigorous approach to assessment.
-Alongside termly cohort pupil progress meetings there is a termly disadvantaged pupil’s meeting with the sole purpose of monitoring the progress of disadvantaged pupils.
+Termly cohort pupil progress meetings monitor the progress of disadvantaged pupils alongside a termly disadvantaged pupils meeting.
 A monthly attendance meeting is held and early intervention takes place.
 A yearly impact review of the pupil premium spending plan is carried out.

-Click here to see our Pupil Premium Spending Plan which will be reviewed September 2020.
+Click here to see our 3 year spending plan which will be reviewed September 2021.